Your prepper pantry? Filled to the brim.

-- Ventilation: Can the GHB keep your back from getting drenched in sweat?
+- Ventilation: Can it keep your back from getting drenched in sweat?

-- Padding: You don’t want your bag to dig into your shoulders, back, and other parts of your body.
-Make sure the padding on the GHB is enough to keep you comfortable.
+- Padding: You don’t want your bag to dig into your shoulders, back, and other body parts.
+Make sure the padding on the get home bag is enough to keep you comfortable.

 - Durability: Don’t settle for a substandard bag.
 You need an ultra-durable pack that’s built to last.

-Go for a regular backpack if you wanna blend in, but make sure that it’s sturdy and comfortable enough to carry even in long distances.
-Messenger bags are also an option if you wanna stay on the down-low, but they’re not the most comfortable based on our experience.
+Go for a regular backpack if you wanna blend in, but make sure that it’s sturdy and comfortable enough to carry even long distances.
+Messenger bags are also an option if you wanna stay on the down-low, but they’re not the most comfortable, based on our experience.

 Got all that?
 Now let’s take a look at what your get home bag contents should look like: